 The ObjectId

-is a special schema type in Mongoose that is used for storing unique values.
+is a special schema type used by Mongoose for storing unique values.
 To declare a property as a unique identifier, you can use the ObjectId

 type as shown below: